 Alicia’s chamber music collaborations include appearances with the Emerson String Quartet and the Borromeo String Quartet.
 Additionally, she has appeared as a concerto soloist with the Boston Modern Orchestra Project, the Santa Fe Symphony, and the New World Symphony.
 She won first prize at the 2005 Mid-South Flute Society Young Artist Competition, the 2003 James Pappoutsakis Memorial Flute Competition, and the 1999 Frank Bowen Competition.
 In 2006, Alicia won third prize in the National Flute Association Young Artist Competition.

-When she’s not performing with the symphony, Alicia can be found gardening, eating chocolate, reading science fiction, yelling karaoke, and running after her two kids, Sylvie Lill and Harold Danger.
+When she’s not performing with the symphony, Alicia can be found gardening, eating chocolate, reading science fiction, yelling karaoke, and running after her two kids.
 She and her husband Dwane love the Oregon craft brewing scene, and make their home in NE Portland.